Buoyancy models and equations of state

 ├── gravitational_acceleration: 9.80665

-└── equation of state: LinearEquationOfState(thermal_expansion=0.002, haline_contraction=0.0005)
+└── equation_of_state: LinearEquationOfState(thermal_expansion=0.002, haline_contraction=0.0005)

 Idealized nonlinear equations of state